American Foulbrood Disease

 American Foulbrood Symptoms

 How do you know if you have AFB in your colonies?
-The most fool proof way to find out is to send a sample in for testing if you suspect the problem.
+The most fool proof way is to send a sample in for testing if you suspect the problem.

 - Rotting meat smell – dead animal